DanielaLupu/Unfolded-DeepNN-MPC/README.md

 $$               x_t \in \mathbb{X}  \forall t=1:N,$$

 where we denoted the length of the prediction horizon with $N$.
-This problem can be reformulated as a quadratic programming problem.
+This problem can be reformulated as a quadratic programming (QP) problem.
+See in Bibliography paper 1 or 2 for the formulation.

 ## Guide to run the application
 Run the code

     python app.py

 Requirements to run the application: